- Student Life

 NWCCD’s Associate of Science and Associate of Applied Science in Animal Science will provide the foundation of knowledge and skills for you to pursue higher education and ultimately, jobs across numerous fields.
 A degree in Animal Science can lead you to a career like:

-As a student, you will gain knowledge and skills for a successful career in ranch or livestock management.
 As an NWCCD student, you will also have the opportunity to compete in regional and national competitions, including Wyoming Society for Range Management’s annual Rangeland Cup, the Society for Range Management conference and the National Postsecondary Agriculture Student Organization conference.
 In addition, NWCCD faculty will assist you toward your education and career goals.
 NWCCD faculty also work closely with regional universities to help you transfer to earn a Bachelor’s degree.

 As an Animal Science student, you will learn in the new state-of-the-art Mars Agricultural Center.

 At NWCCD, we have a rich tradition in Agriculture.
 NWCCD began as an Agriculture-focused community college in the late 1940s.
 Today, more than half a century later, our commitment to Agriculture education is as strong as ever.
 We value Agriculture education here at NWCCD and invest in our programs to help prepare you to succeed in today’s economy.